ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Microsoft_365_Data.md

     **Note:** It may take a couple of minutes for the query to run and the data to be displayed in the right-hand pane.
 Once the query is finished, wait for the preview results to be displayed.

+26. Close the **eDiscovery** tab in your browser.

+10. Leave LON-CL2 open as well as all other browser tabs and continue with the next task.

 You have now created an eDiscovery case, added an In-Place Hold to preserve mailbox content, and created a search to discover data from the hold.